ucsb-cs148-f21/project-t04-youtubevoice/team/retrospectives/RETRO_01.md

   based on what you learned today?

   Having a plan helped greatly to keep the conversation going.
 Try to keep everyone on topic and avoid putting blame on a single person, instead encourage thinking as a team.

+  ## Retro Outcome Assessment

+* A brief description of what your retro experiment was

+We wanted to experiment scheduling times to work/code together outside of class in groups based on what we were working on.

+* A brief recap of the metric you planned on using

+Our metric was our progress on our MVP, essentially how much we were able to get done.

+* The outcome according to the metric now that the next Sprint is done (maybe already for a while).

+We finished our MVP goal of taking subtitles and synthesising speech, so this was very successful.

+* Your conclusions based on this outcome.
+You can decide to cement this change going forward, to modify it (start a new experiment), or to discard it and go back to previous procedures.

+It was very helpful to organize ourselves into subgroups and plan work sessions.
+We will definitely continue doing this, and I don't think any modifications are necessary.